cpfaff/rbefdata_paper/paper/rbefdata.md

 data in biodiversity research.
 We show the usage of the package by creating a workflow in form of an R script.
-The workflow underlying analysis steps not only describe the interactions between the R package and the data management platform but reconstruct a facet of an analysis already were results have been published already.
+The workflow underlying analysis steps not only describe the interactions between the R package and the data management platform but also reconstruct a facet of an analysis where results have been published already.
 We discuss the introduced combination of software in the context of the data life cycle in ecology and the current as well as future data management requirements.
 Additionally, we give an outlook on upcoming semantical assisted features like an improved exploration of data and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.